LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 Add AAS example http://iopscience.iop.org/journal/0067-0049/page/article-data as answer to quiz

+List recent publications re: benefits of data sharing / software shring

+Questions:
+Is FAIRSharing vs re3data comparison slide from TIB findability slides needed here?
+Should we include recent thread about handle system vs DOIs in IRs (costs) Zenodo-GitHub linking is listed in another episode, right?

 Notes:
 Note about authors being proactive and working with the journals/societies to improve papers referencing data, software...